thoughtspot/thoughtspot.github.io/_admin/ts-cloud/spotdev-portal.md

 -   Full application

 **Customizations**
-For ThoughtSpot users with administrator and developer privileges, the Developer portal displays the following customization menu items:
+For ThoughtSpot users with administrator and developer privileges, the SpotDev portal displays the following customization settings:

 -   **Styles**
     A set of customization controls for white-labeling and rebranding the embedded ThoughtSpot content.

 -   **Actions**
-    Configuration settings for creating custom actions in the ThoughtSpot UI to trigger workflows in your application, or invoke a URL with ThoughtSpot data as the payload.
+    Configuration settings for creating custom actions for the embedded pinboards and visualizations.

 -   **Settings**
-    Security controls to define access to the embedded ThoughtSpot content from external applications.
+    Security controls for accessing embedded content from external applications.

-{% include note.html content="The **Customization** settings are available only for the ThoughtSpot developer or admin users." %}
-## Explore the Visual Embed APIs
+## Explore the APIs

+ThoughtSpot provides a set of APIs, SDK, and developer tools to integrate search analytics, data insights, visualizations, pinboards, and even the entire ThoughtSpot application in an external application, portal, or business solution.
-The **Playground** allows developers to try the Visual Embed APIs, preview the code, test it, and familiarize themselves with the application controls.
+The **Playground** allows developers to preview the code, test it, and familiarize themselves with the application controls.

-{% include note.html content="If you have added a custom action and you want to disable or hide this custom action on a Playground page by using the **Modify available actions** checkbox, make sure you specify the ID of the custom action in the `disabledActions` and `hiddenActions` attribute." %}

 ### Search

-To embed search:
+To explore the search embed API and preview the code:

-1. Go to **Playground** &gt; **Search**.
+1. Go to **Playground** > **Search**.

 2. Select a data source or a saved search answer.